IlarionHalushka/ilarionhalushka.github.io/next_posts/2022-01-13-Missing-Parts-From-The-Clean-Code-Book.markdown

   But why would I want to wake up at night or on weekends to fix the bugs that I potentially introduced by refactoring.

+## Keep dependencies up to date
 * Invest time into libraries/frameworks updates.
 The sooner the better.

+## Working With Dates Becomes Messy
 * Unify working with dates.
 Preferably use UTC timezone everywhere.
-Use same class for working with dates.
+Use same class/library for working with dates.

+## The Earlier The Better
 * Enforce code quality from day 1.
 Also when someone else joins the team, perform as /////// code reviews as possible.

+## Automate Repetitive Tasks
 * Automate the process.
 When you hear multiple times different people say "Oh I forgot to update, I forgot to run, I forgot to...".
   It means that probably the problem is not with people,